Phuket Day 1

 Agreed on 200 Baht.
 But when we reached back, he asked for 300.
 Classic tourist trap!

 I laughed.
 Pratyaksh laughed.
 The tuk-tuk driver didn’t.
 So we paid.
 Had to.
-Haha.
 Otherwise, he was trying to make a scene out of it.
 And we had our own scenes to create, *wink wink* so we just paid. 😉

 So much had happened.
 So many firsts.
 So many stories already.